Not everything that is natural is safe; understand how teas and herbal medicines can damage health - News

 lack of regulation

-As soon as the death of nurse Edmara was confirmed, Anvisa (National Health Surveillance Agency) reported that the product had no agency clearance and authorization.
+As soon as the death of nurse Edmara was confirmed, Anvisa (National Health Surveillance Agency) informed that the product had no agency clearance and authorization.

 The sale of these products, even without a regulation, is pointed out by all the doctors interviewed by the R7 as the greatest challenge to be faced by those responsible for public health.